 Energy & Natural Resources

-Babst Calland’s Construction Group actively represents the interests of oil and gas clients throughout the Appalachian footprint with four offices strategically located in the heart of the Marcellus and Utica Shale plays in Pennsylvania, West Virginia and Ohio.
-In addition, through Babst Calland’s multi-disciplinary approach to natural resource clients, our construction attorneys team up with the firm’s environmental, land use and pipeline safety attorneys to ensure our clients receive unparalleled value and cost-effective representation.
+Babst Calland’s Construction attorneys have the knowledge and experience to assist energy clients with every aspect of construction.
+Our Construction Group actively represents the interests of oil and gas clients throughout the Appalachian footprint with offices strategically located in the heart of the Marcellus and Utica Shale plays.
+Our skills also readily apply to serve the growing renewable energy industry across the country.
+In addition, through Babst Calland’s multidisciplinary approach to natural resource clients, our construction attorneys team up with the firm’s environmental, land use and pipeline and transportation safety attorneys to ensure our clients receive unparalleled value and cost-effective representation.

-The Construction Group’s knowledge of the statutory framework and construction case-law unique to each state in the Appalachian region adds particular value to the services we offer our oil and gas clients including:
+The Construction Group’s knowledge of state-specific statutory framework and construction case law adds particular value to the services we offer our energy clients including:

-- Drafting and negotiating construction contracts, transportation contracts, equipment leases and other construction related documents applicable to the industry;
+- Drafting and negotiating engineering, construction and procurement (EPC) contracts, transportation contracts, equipment leases and other construction-related documents applicable to the industry;

 - Handling mechanics’ liens and other matters affecting our clients’ property interests in real estate;